 A small number of pupils may qualify for 25% additional time in the tests.
 Additional time is only appropriate for pupils that are affected by a condition that means they cannot demonstrate their true potential in the set amount of time.

 Section 16: Storage of records.

-Documents relating to pupils on the SEND Register will be kept in their individual file in the cabinets in the Inclusion room.
+Documents relating to pupils on the SEND Register will be kept in their individual file in the cabinets in the Elm room.
 These are locked and secure.
-Files for pupils with a statement or EHCP will be kept in a secure file in the Inclusion Manager's office.